NourShkeir212/passKeeper/README.md

 * **Decoy Vault (Plausible Deniability):** Create an optional, secondary "decoy" profile with its own unique password.
 If forced to open the app, you can enter the decoy password to reveal a separate vault filled with believable fake data, keeping your real accounts completely hidden and secure.
 * **Secure Biometric Unlock:** Uses the device's Keychain (iOS) or Keystore (Android) via `flutter_secure_storage` to securely store the master password, allowing for a seamless and safe unlock with fingerprint or Face ID.
 * **Customizable Auto-Lock Timer:** For added security, the app automatically locks the vault if left in the background.
 The timer duration is fully customizable by the user.
+* **Unlock History:** Keep a log of recent vault unlock times for security auditing.
 * **Permanent Data Deletion:** Securely delete your entire user profile and all associated data with master password confirmation.

 ### 🗂️ Organization & Management